bw-lamb/parser-combinator/README.md

 ## Evaluation

 With the `Parser` type being generic, a `Parser` can return a multitude of types.
-As shown in the example included (see below), input can be evaluated at parse time, or can be used to create other typee useful in lexers/compilers.
+As shown in the example included (see below), input can be evaluated at parse time, or can be used to create other type useful in lexers/compilers.

 Run-time evaluation:
 ```
-add :: Parser Float
+add :: Parser Char Float
 add =
     do
         left <- number